Bali Strait

 Bali Strait is a stretch of water separating Java and Bali while connecting the Indian Ocean and the Bali Sea.
-At its narrowest it is 2.4 km wide.
+At its narrowest, the strait is 2.4 km wide.

 Geography

 The Bali Strait is one of the bodies of water surrounding the island of Bali: Lombok Strait to the east, the Badung Strait to the southeast, the Bali Sea to the north, the Indian Ocean to the southwest, and the Bali Strait to the west.

 Geologically the two islands of Bali and Java were joined until the end of the last ice age when the sea rose and cut the land bridge.
 They both share part of the tectonic plate called the Sunda shelf.

 Transportation

 The ferry KMP Sereia Do Mar in the Bali Strait between Banyuwangi and Gilimanuk.

 The Indonesian government has considered a bridge across the strait.
 The project is obstructed by economic hardships, as well as objections from certain locals in Bali.
 Currently there is no fixed link to Bali, only a ferry between Ketapang in Java and Gilimanuk, Jembrana Regency, Bali.